-NCERT Solutions For Class 6 Maths Chapter 14 Practical Geometry Exercise 14.5 has been created by the faculty at BYJU’S to help the students prepare for their exams efficiently.
-The perpendicular bisector of a line segment and steps to be followed in their construction using compass and ruler are explained in a simple way under Exercise 14.5.
+NCERT Solutions for Class 6 Maths Chapter 14 Practical Geometry Exercise 14.5 have been created by the faculty at BYJU’S to help the students prepare for their exams efficiently.
+The perpendicular bisector of a line segment and the steps to be followed in their construction using a compass and ruler are explained in a simple way under Exercise 14.5.
 The steps in the construction of a line segment are discussed in an interactive manner in these NCERT Solutions, with the aim of making it easily understandable for the students.

-NCERT Solutions for Class 6 Maths Chapter 14: Practical Geometry Exercise 14.5 Download PDF
+NCERT Solutions for Class 6 Maths Chapter 14 Practical Geometry Exercise 14.5

 Access NCERT Solutions for Class 6 Maths Chapter 14: Practical Geometry Exercise 14.5